 The British Nutrition Foundation advise that the Reference Nutrient Intake (RNI) is 0.75g of protein per kilogram of body weight per day for adults.
 This amounts to around 56g/day for men and 45g/day for women, but the exact requirements will differ depending on your weight.
 Your diet type (vegan, vegetarian or omnivorous) does not affect your protein requirement.
 There is, however, an extra requirement for children and pregnant and breastfeeding women.

 This might sound hefty, but most adults (including vegetarians and vegans) in the UK get more than enough protein in their diet.
 If you make a conscious effort to include 1 or 2 vegan protein sources with every meal, you’ll be surprised at how quickly the numbers rack up.
 Regardless, when you first go vegan or embark on any major diet change, we’d recommend tracking your meals and snacks on a free app to double-check you’re getting enough protein and other nutrients.

-Animal vs vegan protein foods: How do they compare?
+Animal vs vegan protein sources: How do they compare?

 In the battle of beef vs. bean, many assume that vegan protein foods simply can’t compete with their animal counterparts.
 This is largely down to the difference in their amino acid composition.
 When you consume protein—be it animal or plant—your body breaks it down into organic compounds called amino acids.
 These amino acids are used to help with numerous essential body functions and processes, from tissue repair to nutrient absorption.